office design trends

 Organizations worldwide are committing to carbon reduction targets at an unprecedented rate:

-The number of companies setting science-based carbon reduction targets doubled in the past year.
+• The number of companies setting science-based carbon reduction targets has doubled in the past year.

-Sustainability-focused roles are growing rapidly—sustainability manager is now the fastest-growing job in the UK and Germany, and three of the top 10 fastest-growing jobs in the US are sustainability-related.
+• Sustainability-related roles are growing quickly.
+In fact, “sustainability manager” is now the fastest-growing job in the UK and Germany, and three of the top 10 fastest-growing jobs in the U.S. are focused on sustainability.

 What Are Science-Based Targets?